 This week, one of the most striking of these images I have observed has been Israel’s first moon mission spacecraft sending back a selfie of the earth.

-This image for me summarizes some very interesting debates within modern photography.
+This image for me summarises some interesting debates within modern photography.
 Firstly it was taken by a machine, remotely controlled from the earth.
-Never a more true example of the photographer being very much absent.
+Never a more perfect example of the ‘photographer’ being very much absent.

 The composition of the image champions Israel’s achievements as a space exploration innovator and gives us a modern view of the earth as seen from the craft’s journey to the moon.